INDA24PlusPlus/avj-chess/README.md

 `Game::new(fen: Option<String>) -> Game` - Creates and initializes a new game with standard values.
 Pass in None to have completely empty board or pass in fen string to initialize board from fen string.

-`Game::game_over()` - Returns if a game is over by returning the color of the winner.
-Doe not take into account stalemates
+`Game::game_over()` - Returns if a game is over by returning the color of the winner, empty color means a draw.
+Does enot take into account stalemates

 ## Functions